-Candidates who have lived or worked outside the UK must undergo the same checks as all other staff in the school.
-In addition, the school must make any further checks so that any relevant events that occurred outside the UK can be considered.
+Candidates who have lived or worked outside the UK must undergo the same checks as all other staff.
+In addition, we must make any further checks so that any relevant events that occurred outside the UK can be considered.

 The Home Office guidance on criminal records checks for overseas applicants can be found here.